 This policy applies to courses taken as part of a study abroad program and also courses completed at American colleges and universities.
 Generally, concentration credit for courses taken off-campus are awarded on the basis of criteria and guidelines spelled out in this policy, and as applied by the department’s transfer credit representative.
-Currently, the department’s transfer credit representative is Professor Barry Shain.
+Currently, the department’s transfer credit representative is Professor Valerie Morkevicius.
 Details of the steps to obtain provisional approval of transfer credits for POSC major or minor concentration credit are listed below; please consult them and then complete the Transfer Credit Form.

 Please note, this policy does not govern whether transfer credit(s) are accepted by Colgate University for general graduation credit, but governs only whether transfer credit(s) may be used to satisfy requirements for the political science major and minor.
 For more information on the university’s general transfer credit policy, please visit the registrar’s website

 .
 POSC courses which are presented to the Registrar, but not approved for POSC concentration credit, may nonetheless be designated as POSC courses by the Registrar’s office, even though they will not be counted as satisfaction of concentration major or minor requirements.
 Thus, their designation as “POSC” courses does not mean they satisfy concentration requirements.